 Expert teaching

-This is a research-led degree, which means you'll be taught by expert staff who are conducting influential studies across a breadth of topics - examples of their current research includes sustainable cities, urban green spaces, wildlife and ecosystem conservation, and coastal change in Ghana.
+This is a research-led degree, which means you'll be taught by expert staff who are conducting influential studies across a breadth of topics - examples of their current research includes sustainable cities, urban green spaces and wildlife and ecosystem conservation.
 You'll also benefit from guest lectures by world-class researchers.
 As part of the course, you’ll conduct your own research and have the opportunity to contribute to the cutting-edge research projects underway at the University.
 Their wide-ranging work includes:

 Dr Michael Sweet: main research interests include epidemiology, microbial interactions with hosts, the roles pathogens play in disease causation, immune responses of hosts to specific diseases, and ways to manage or mitigate the spread of disease.
 Michael focuses on coral reefs and tropical oceans, and also works with nanoparticles and DNA